-Another one of the awesome free things to do in Barcelona is spot the amazing street art all over the city.
+Another one of the awesome free things to do in Barcelona is spotting the amazing street art all over the city.
 Hot spots include the maze of streets in the Gothic Quarter, Poble Nou, Gracia and Three Chimneys Park in Poble Sec, although you will find art dotted around other areas too.
-Just wander round and keep your eyes peeled!
+Just wander around and keep your eyes peeled!

 If you plan on having an extended stay in Barcelona, the Catalan government offers 45 hours of free Catalan classes for beginners.
 Check out the government website for details.

 Plan your trip to Barcelona with these top picks from Amazon:

 Price: $11.54Was: $13.95

 In June and July there is free a cinema on Barceloneta beach a couple of nights a week.
 Films are shown in their original version with Spanish or Catalan subtitles.
 Show up early to get the best spots, and bring a beer and snacks to munch while you watch.

 During the summer months, green spaces in Barcelona play host to musical groups offering free live performances across the city.
 Jazz and classical music are the key genres, keep an eye on the Barcelona Town Hall website for details of the timetable, from June to August.

 Explore the Markets